Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Related Work

 \section{Related Work}

-Due to its \emph{post-hoc} nature, FMGP is highly related to the Linearized Laplace Approximation (LLA) for DL.
-In \cite{mackay1992evidence}, the Laplace Approximation (LA) was introduced by applying it to small DNNs.
-LA simply approximates the DNN posterior in parameter space with a Gaussian centered at its mode matching the posterior Hessian.
-LA can be made more scalable by considering a Generalized Gauss-Newton (GGN) approximation of the Hessian at the mode, which is equivalent to linearizing the DNN.
-When this linearization is used at prediction time, LA becomes a \emph{post-hoc} method known as LLA \cite{ritter2018scalable}.
-Moreover, LLA addresses the under-fitting issues associated with LA \cite{lawrence2001variational}.
-Despite this, the GGN approximate Hessian of LLA is still intractable in real problems and has to be further approximated using, \emph{e.g.}, Kronecker factored (KFAC) approximations.
-Recently, many approaches have been developed to make LLA more scalable and accurate, trying to match LLA with the GGN approximate Hessian, including Nystr\"on approximations \cite{deng2022accelerated}, variational approaches \cite{ortega2024variational, scannell2024function} or sample-based approximations \cite{antoran2023sampling}.
+Due to its \emph{post-hoc} nature, FMGP is closely related to the Linearized Laplace Approximation (LLA) for deep learning.
+The Laplace Approximation (LA) \citep{mackay1992evidence} models the DNN posterior in parameter space by a Gaussian centered at the MAP estimate with covariance given by the inverse posterior Hessian.
+Scalability is improved by replacing the Hessian with a Generalized Gauss--Newton (GGN) approximation, which is equivalent to linearizing the network.
+This linearization at prediction time yields the \emph{post-hoc} LLA method \citep{ritter2018scalable}, which also mitigates some underfitting issues of LA \citep{lawrence2001variational}.
+In practice, however, the GGN matrix remains intractable and is typically approximated (e.g., via KFAC).
+Recent work has further improved LLA scalability and accuracy through Nystr\"om methods \citep{deng2022accelerated}, variational approaches \citep{ortega2024variational, scannell2024function}, sample-based approximations \citep{antoran2023sampling}, subrogate kernel learning \citep{ortega2026scalable} and quadratic approximations \citep{jimenez2026improving}.